gusitde/AzureAsBuilt_For_Consultants/README.md

 # Asbuilt For Azure
 As Built Azure documentation

+# Stipt initial Creeator:  Assuncao, Gustavo

+# Licensing: not allowed to sell or claim onwership without approval

 # As-Built Document Generation Script

 This script generates an As-Built document for Azure resources within specified subscription IDs.
 It gathers data about various Azure services, processes the information, and creates a Word document summarizing the details.